anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      BRSKI demands that the RA accept  certification requests for LDevIDs only with the consent of the registrar.
-     BRSKI-AE guarantees this also in case that the RA is not part of the registrar, even if the further message transfer is unprotected and involves further transport hops.
+     BRSKI-AE guarantees this also in case that the RA is not part of the registrar, even if the message exchange with backend systems is unprotected and involves further transport hops.
      See {{sec-consider}} for details on how this can be achieved.